Bao Nguyen

-Bao Nguyen is a Vietnamese-American film director, cinematographer and producer.
+Bao Minh Nguyen (Vietnamese: Nguyễn Minh Bảo), known professionally is Bao Nguyen (Vietnamese: Bảo Nguyễn), is an American film director, cinematographer and producer.
 He is known for directing the feature documentaries Live from New York!
-(2015), Be Water (2020), The Greatest Night in Pop (2024) and The Stringer (2025).
+(2015), Be Water (2020), The Greatest Night in Pop (2024), The Stringer (2025) and BTS: The Return (2026).

 Early life and education

-Nguyen was born in Silver Spring, Maryland to Vietnamese parents who arrived in the United States as refugees following the Vietnam War.
-His parents operated a small fabric store in Maryland, where he often worked during his youth.
+Nguyen was born in Silver Spring, Maryland, to Vietnamese parents who arrived in the United States as refugees after the Vietnam War.
+His parents ran a small fabric store in Maryland, where he often worked during his youth.
 He earned a Bachelor of Arts degree in Politics and International Relations from New York University and a Master of Fine Arts in film from the School of Visual Arts in New York City.
+Since 2011, Nguyen has moved to live and work in Ho Chi Minh City, Vietnam.

 Career

-Nguyen’s work often explores themes of identity, culture, and media — tracing how individuals and institutions shape collective memory and social meaning.
-His films have screened at major festivals such as the Sundance and the Tribeca and aired on platforms including HBO, NBC, PBS, ESPN, and Netflix.
+Nguyen’s work often explores themes of identity, culture, and media, tracing how individuals and institutions shape collective memory and social meaning.
+His films have screened at the Sundance and Tribeca festivals and aired on HBO, NBC, PBS, ESPN, and Netflix.

+2030 (2014)

+In 2014, Bao Nguyen worked in Ho Chi Minh City, Vietnam as a cinematographer and producer for the film 2030 (known in Vietnam as Nước), a science fiction romance written and directed by Nguyễn Võ Nghiêm Minh.
+The film screened at the Berlin International Film Festival.

 Live from New York!
 (2015)

-Nguyen’s debut feature documentary, Live from New York!, examines the forty-year history of the television series Saturday Night Live and its cultural impact.
+Nguyen’s debut feature documentary, Live from New York!, examines the then-40-year history of the television series Saturday Night Live and its cultural impact.
 The film premiered at the 2015 Tribeca Film Festival.
-Critical reception highlighted the ambitious archival scope of the project.
+Critics highlighted the ambitious archival scope of the project.